 A major challenge for new homeowners is huge electricity bills inherited from former tenants of the house, who defaulted in paying up their electricity bills.
 Sometimes, these bills accumulate to the tune of hundreds of thousands.
-Therefore, before you go on to pay for an apartment, always ask if there are outstanding utility bills on the apartment.
+Therefore, before you pay for an apartment, ask if there are outstanding utility bills.

 Be sure to insure your belongings

-L-HAPPy insures more than just your personal effects; it provides coverage for the members of your household, covers your motor vehicles, covers you against personal accidents and provides compensation for expenses incurred from legal liability as a result of injury to visitor or household member.
+L-HAPPy insures more than just your personal effects; it provides coverage for the members of your household, your vehicles, and personal accidents.
+It also provides compensation for expenses incurred from legal liability due to injury to a visitor or household member.
 This can even include your house helps, if you choose.

 Live Happily.
 SMS HAPPY to 22865, and we will call you back to take your inquiry on L-HAPPy.
 You may also contact our team on (01) 2800 700, 2800 701, or 08129997070, to find out more about L-HAPPy and other insurance policies in our offerings.
 Send an email to for more details on L-HAPPy.